Soliciting a felony in Colorado

 Experienced legal defense

 Our top Denver solicitation lawyers know how to work with investigators to uncover the evidence that is most favorable to the defense.
 If there are weaknesses in the prosecution's case we'll find them.
-Then we'll exploit those weaknesses to try to negotiation a reduction in the charges or even get the case dismissed.
+Then we'll exploit those weaknesses to try to negotiate a reduction in the charges or even get the case dismissed.

-To help you better understand Colorado's criminal solicitation law, our Denver criminal defense lawyers discuss the following, below:
+To help you better understand Colorado's criminal solicitation law, our Denver Colorado criminal defense lawyers discuss the following, below:

 - 1. What is criminal solicitation?